 I verified that this pin is not connected to the other two 3.3V pins (like on older disks) and then I started the whole endeavour again.
 I taped the pin, I soldered it to ground, I shorted it to ground after the disk was connected.
 Then I did all that in various combinations with both the SSU and the PWDIS pin.

-The only measurable effect was some magic smoke leaving the backplane indecating that one of the activity LEDs has left our solar system.
+The only measurable effect was some magic smoke leaving the backplane indicating that one of the activity LEDs has left our solar system.
 All four drives still not spinning up.

 The cable, again

-As to be expected, no further noticable difference between them.
+As to be expected, no further noticeable difference between them.

 The project was in such a horrible state that the occasionally heavy drinking started to become occasionally more often!

 At last on the list was the controller, although I seriously doubted that it could be the root cause.

 As mentioned above I use a Marvell 88SE9215 which has no raid capabilities or something like that.
 The tooling provided by Marvell can only handle their raid controllers and did not even recognize mine.
 So I spent a night or two going through everything the AHCI driver exposes via sysfs about that controller.
 Then I read the source code of the AHCI driver and found a Marvell specific option Additionally there is another driver for these controllers which I could try, but honestly I didn’t even want to anymore.

 While waiting for the next best time to checkout some other combinations of parameters I talked to a lot of people about this mess.